MrGreensWorkshop/MrGreen-JekyllTheme/tabs/about.md

   *Technology consultant*
   *September 2022 - July 2024*
   - Graduate Schema: 3 months time to learn all the skills and then rotate through many different projects every period of time.
-  - Technologies involved include:
+  - Technologies involved include: (Please see blog for detailed roles and responsibilities for all projects.)

-   AWS cloud implementations, Microsoft platform tools (Power Automation, Power BI), SAP, Salesforce, Selenium and pytest based test automation, AlteryX based workflow automation.
-Data Flow Architect, etc. See blog for detailed job and responsibilities
+    -  _AWS cloud implementations, Microsoft platform tools (Power Automation, Power BI), SAP, Salesforce, Selenium and pytest based test automation, AlteryX based workflow automation.
+Data Flow Architect, etc. See blog for detailed job and responsibilities_

-  - Main courses include Software Workshop (Java programming), Data Structures, Algorithms, Databases, Computer Systems, AI, and ML, etc.
+  - Obtained Certifications: .

   ___
 ### ⬇️If you'd like to contact me via email, please click send me a message below :)